DEFINITION of a Unitized Endowment Pool (UEP)

 Fundriver provides several options for unitizing.
 The most commonly used models available in the program are shown below.
 Custom unitization models are also possible.
 The unitization model adopted by a client determines the timing that is used when buying/selling units.

 Beginning of Month (BOM): Units are bought and sold at the beginning of period unit price after the allocation of investment activity for the period.
-This is the least commonly used unitization method among Fundriver users and not recommended.
+This is the least commonly used unitization method among Fundriver users and not recommended as it causes a re-balancing to Unrealized gains/losses.
+Because new units also buy in or sell at the beginning of month unit price Fundriver will automatically do this re-balancing adjustment to tie out for end of month unit price calculation (EOM Unit Price * New units purchased at BOM unit price) and tie out to ending Market value.

 Beginning of Month 2 (BOM2): New Gifts receive units based on the unit price from the prior month end.
 Investment earning are allocated based on the new unit balance after gifts are unitized.
 The important distinction is that gifts receive an earning allocation in the same posting period.
 This is the most commonly used unitization method among Fundriver users.